asuknath/IOS-IPv4-Subnet-Calculator/README.md

 #IOS IPV4 Subnet Calculator

-An easy to use, simple IPv4 subnet calculator .Subnet Calculator takes an IP address and netmask and calculates the resulting broadcast, network, and host range.
+An easy to use, simple IPv4 subnet calculator.
+Subnet Calculator takes an IP address and netmask and calculates the resulting broadcast, network, and host range.
 This is a useful feature for service providers and network operator who frequently allocate and work with IPV4 subnets.

 Features: